yallie/doublebass.ru/README.md

 # Doublebass.ru

-Nikolay Yakovlev personal website repository powered by Jekyll static generator.<br>
+Nikolay Yakovlev's personal website repository powered by Jekyll static generator.
-The following directories and their contents are Copyright © Nikolay Yakovlev.<br>
+The following directories and their contents are copyright © Nikolay Yakovlev.
 You may not reuse anything therein without author's permission:

 * _posts/